 Narrator: An ashtray

-A woman reincarnated as an ashtray narrates a vignette called “Ashes to Ashes” in this short story collection.
-A little too on the nose.
+A woman reincarnated as an ashtray narrates a vignette called "Ashes to Ashes" in this short story collection.
+Perhaps a little too on the nose.

 Narrator: A tree